2008 Iraq spring fighting: Fighting in Sadr City and Baghdad

 On 28 April, another dust storm swept through Baghdad and the Mahdi Army once again attacked the blockades around Sadr City.
 In an effort to resupply troops conducting extended combat operations, soldiers from 10th Mountain Division staged a 40-vehicle resupply convoy; however, Mahdi Army launched a devastating indirect fire attack against FOB Loyalty, killing four U.S. soldiers and injuring twenty others.
 In the ensuing fighting four more U.S. soldiers, 45 militants and eight civilians were killed.

 On 29 April, U.S. forces in Stryker vehicles tried to push deeper into Sadr City but were met with stiff resistance from fighters using machine-guns and RPGs.
 After heavy fighting the troops withdrew to their start positions.
 28 militants were killed, 6 U.S. soldiers were wounded, several U.S. military vehicles were damaged and three buildings used by militants were destroyed by American bombing during the battle.

 On 3–4 May, an infantry company from the 10th Mountain Division attempted to isolate the Mahdi Army along the eastern boundary of Sadr City by placing barriers along major intersections.
 This was an effort to facilitate the Iraqi Army's movement into Sadr City.
 The U.S. forces met with strong opposition as militants attacked the soldiers with heavy machine guns, RPGs, and IEDs.
 The unit suffered heavy damages to men, weapons, and equipment, but maintained pressure on the militia and controlled the grounds.
 Using close air support, tanks, and armoured vehicles the soldiers defeated militia strongholds along the eastern sections of Sadr City.

-On 8 May, the Iraqi government called on the residents of Sadr City to flee after more than 40 days of fighting, which left between 500–1,000 people dead.
+On 8 May, the Iraqi government called on the residents of Sadr City to flee after more than 40 days of fighting, which left between 500 and 1,000 people dead.
 Due to the nearly constant violence, there are ongoing shortages of food, water, and other supplies.

 On 10 May, Iranian backed "special groups" fired a surface-to-air missile at a US helicopter gunship over Sadr City, the missile was reportedly fired from an unknown location in eastern Baghdad but missed the target, it was reported to be a type 7 SAM.

 On 11 May, a cease-fire agreement was reached, but despite this some sporadic fighting still continued in Sadr city.

 During the latest round of fighting six Iraqi and three U.S. soldiers, six policemen, one U.S.-allied militiaman, 93 militiamen and 30 civilians were killed in clashes between the Mahdi Army and security forces in other parts of the capital.